ambiot/ambz2_matter/doc/matter/MatterOTA_guide.md

 ## Common Mistakes

 - VendorID and ProductID of the new OTA image does not match the ones in the Basic Information cluster, causing OTA to fail.
+Check your VendorID and ProductID using below `chip-tool` commands.

+    ./chip-tool basicinformation read vendor-id 1 0
+    ./chip-tool basicinformation read product-id 1 0

 - Version of the new OTA image is not higher than the current image's version.
 OTA will only be allowed to execute if new image is newer than the current image.
 - OTA process completed, but device still reboots into old image instead of the new image.
 Check if you have updated the **Serial** field in `ameba_firmware.json`.